The Liberal Arts Program in Economics and History

 This program returns to the original goals of liberal-arts education in the West: to provide a foundation of knowledge, insight, morality, virtue and wisdom that can be drawn upon throughout one’s life, which allows one to play a productive leadership role in a free society, and which forms a core of culture and civilization that can later be transmitted to a younger generation.

+The program recognizing its role as a period of concentrated study that must be integrated into the process of establishing a career and the later transition to adult life for the student.
 In the last year, the focus moves from principles to practice, with a study of current issues, financial analysis, business and investment.
 While these studies certainly have immediate practical value, and serve as a transition to the world of career, they are also a necessary foundation to understand real economics and real business in the real world.
 Our current state of affairs certainly reflects the fact that many people involved in politics and policy – even some economists that promote “free markets” – have little idea of how business is practiced.

 These values are generally considered “conservative” today.
 Earnest spirituality and morality, from any tradition, are welcomed.
 Good diet and exercise are encouraged; debauchery and dissolution are not.